-You can see how by praising effort in this study, many equated it to the only way to developing a growth mindset.
+You can see how, by praising effort in this study, many equated it to the only way to developing a growth mindset.
 However, that misses the point of the study.
-The research really looks at the impact that praising the process/strategy/technique/behaviour has on yours mindset.
+The research really looks at the impact that praising the process/strategy/technique/behaviour has on your mindset.
 In this particular case, it was effort.
 But that does not mean that it always has to be effort.
 It might sometimes be right to praise effort, but in other times, different strategies are more appropriate to focus on.

 There are many problems with equating growth mindset to just ‘praising effort’.
 Here are four of them: